joelgrus/data-science-from-scratch/README.md

 Data Science from Scratch
 =========================

 Here's all the code and examples from my book __[Data Science from Scratch](http://joelgrus.com/2015/04/26/data-science-from-scratch-first-principles-with-python/)__.
+The `code` directory contains Python 2.7 versions, and the `code-python3` direction contains the Python 3 equivalents.
+(I tested them in 3.5, but they should work in any 3.x.)

 Each can be imported as a module, for example (after you cd into the /code directory):